 Targeted fieldwork has been carried out in tandem with the desktop analysis.
 In the second year of the project this initially examined a selection of better preserved roads, Bwlch y Ddeufaen (RR67c), Pen y Stryd (RR69b), Brithdir Triangles (RRN 51) and Gyrn to Bryn Melyn (RR642), as 'case studies', by fieldwalking and basic GPS plotting in order to confirm their detailed routes, make management recommendations and formulate strategies for further assessment.
-This has been expanded in the third year to include 60% of the roads in the known and proposed categories.
+This has been expanded in the third, fourth and fifth years to include all of the roads in the known and proposed categories.
 These categories include all roads that can be expected to include extant archaeology.
-In addition to this more detailed investigations have been made of parts of Roads RRX95 (Segontium - Penllystyn - Tomen Y Mur), RRX48 (Segontium to Caer Llugwy), Roads around Caer Gai and Tomen y Mur (RR68, 69 66 etc) along with some additional work on RR67c (Canovium to Segontium) and Anglesey.
+In addition to this more detailed investigations have been made of parts of Roads RRX95 (Segontium - Penllystyn - Tomen Y Mur), RRX48 (Segontium to Caer Llugwy), Roads around Caer Gai and Tomen y Mur (RR68, 69 66 etc) along with some additional work on RR67c (Canovium to Segontium), the routes from Brithdir to Pennal (RR69b and RRX96) and Anglesey.
 The more detailed work consisted of a more integrated approach, involving desktop and aerial photograph studies prior to the fieldwork and the replotting of routes using GPS.
 Detailed photographic records were made of these sites supplemented by hand drawn details where necessary.
 The information obtained has been integrated into the database and is summarised in section 7 below.
+The discovery of an apparently extant road beneath a deep layer of peat at in the uplands above Cwm Penamnen (RR69a) was followed up by a trial excavation in year 5 (see appendix 1).